AryamanMishra/SystemInfo_Python/README.md

-A basic tool showing System Information using tkinter and various python libraries
+A basic gui application showing System Information using tkinter and various python libraries.

+For the exe file refer the release section.